 Generally, tea tree oil is well tolerated.

 Most commonly reported side effects are dryness and irritation.
 It is possible to have severe allergic reactions from tea-tree oil, which occurs in around 1 in 40 individuals.
+It should never be taken orally.

 Studies have shown that a formulation of 20% azelaic acid is comparable to topical retinoid and antibiotic preparations in the treatment of acne when used twice a day over four weeks for mild to moderate acne.